phosphorus9273/amorex/README.md

 # amorex
-built from aps++, maintained by phosphorus and witherznight
+built from aps, maintained by phosphorus and witherznight